wix/Detox/docs/More.AndroidSupportStatus.md

 Core APIs are implemented.

 ## Emulator control
 1. **Emulators** are fully supported, to choose an emulator to run your tests on check `emulator -list-avds`.
-If non exist, create one.
+If none exist, create one.
 2. **Devices** - Coming soon!
 3. **Genymotion** -  Coming a bit later...